ldliy1/tech-challenge-01/README.md

 ## Objective

-Create a docker image containing a NodeJS application with REST API and a couple of endpoint.
+Create a docker image containing a NodeJS application with REST API and a couple of endpoints.

 ## Getting Started